 3) Rendering the app: After the output from components and modules has been collected, it is loaded into the template in this step.
 The template has a placeholder for loading a single component at a time. and modules.
 It also has placeholders for modules, called module positions.

 4) After Rendering: Before sending the assembled data to the browser, at this point, Joomla gives us one last chance to make any modifications we want.
 Any changes made here will override the previous ones.
 After this step, the final output is sent to the browser.

 Return to the Joomla core directory and open the index.php file in the administrator folder.On line 39, you can see

 This time you will notice that we have passed “administrator” as parameter.
 What it will do is, it will load a completely separated backend from frontend.

-You have to work with the “site” and “administrator” applications during the extension development which you are going to learn in this course.
-You can always restrict your code whether it should run on front or backend and we are going to discuss it in deep detail as we will progress further.
+You have to work with the “site” and “administrator” applications during the extension development that you are going to learn in this course.
+You can always restrict your code to whether it should run on the front or backend, and we are going to discuss it in deep detail as we progress further.